-Adventurer who spent years chasing a famed hidden treasure — and finally found it — is unmasked
+Adventurer who discovered hidden treasure left by eccentric antique dealer is unmasked

 Before Stuef became a full-time treasure hunter, he had a brief stint as a Washington journalist.

-As a student in D.C. at Georgetown University, Stuef was the editor-in-chief of the satirical magazine, the Georgetown Heckler.
-After graduating in 2009, according to Outside Magazine, he contributed to the Onion, Buzzfeed, and other publications.
+As a student in D.C. at Georgetown University, Stuef was the editor in chief of the satirical magazine, the Georgetown Heckler.
+After graduating in 2009, according to Outside Magazine, he contributed to the Onion, BuzzFeed, and other publications.
 During his time as a journalist, he repeatedly found himself at the center of controversies.

 Details remain relatively scant on how Stuef intends to spend his newfound fortune, though he did say he will pay off his medical student loans and possibly pivot to a career in finance.